NESII/MAPLWrapper/README.md

 "AGCM_CAP.rc", root_set_services = gcs_set_services, rc = rc)
 ```

-Then, in the CAP.rc file you can add imports or exports to NUOPC from
+Then, in the MAPL CAP.rc file given to the wrapper imports and exports
-MAPL.
+from the MAPL side can be listed which will automatically advertise
+and realize them in the wrapper's import/export states just like a
+regular NUOPC component.

 For imports add a line called "CAP\_IMPORTS:" followed by a list of
+MAPL import names and terminated by a double colon "::".

-MAPL import names.
-For exports it is "CAP\_EXPORTS:"you must also add a comma followed by
+For exports it is "CAP\_EXPORTS:", and the export name must also be
-the component name.
+followed by a comma and the MAPL component from which the export can
+be found.

 For example,